-Japanese developer Treasure was behind it and it involves you playing as Marina, this robot woman, and in the game you generally grab and shake stuff whilst traversing the levels.
+Japanese developer Treasure was behind it and it involves you playing as Marina, this “female” robot.
+In the game, you generally grab and shake stuff whilst traversing the levels.

-It’s structure is quite an odd one—it’s one of those really warped Japanese titles publishers think Westerners would just find too weird, but we’re happy to say it did get a release in Europe.
+Its structure is quite odd—it’s one of those warped Japanese titles publishers think westerners would just find too weird.

 A lot of classic N64 titles have been hitting the big 20 over the last year, with the likes of Ocarina of Time and Banjo-Kazooie rapidly approaching their respective birthdays (and blasting right by them).

 There were 388 games released on the console, which is quite a small amount by modern standards.

 And this outing was, weirdly enough, the first 2D side-scroller to appear on the console.

 That’s, primarily, as developers were busy arsing about trying out 3D games at that time.
 With the shift away from the SNES era, it was surprising to find a 2D platformer on the console.

 And this is what gamers were letting themselves in for.

 A curious graphical style kind of along the lines of Yoshi’s Story (actually released after Treasure’s game) meets… well… it’s kind of distinctive.